Animal Health Emergency Management

-As leaders in animal health emergency management, we develop strategies and policies for effective incident management and help coordinate incident responses.
-As a liaison to outside emergency management groups, we ensure that Veterinary Services (VS) emergency management policies, strategies, and responses are current with national and international standards.
+As leaders in animal health emergency management, we develop strategies and policies for effective incident management and help to coordinate incident response.
+As a liaison to outside emergency management groups, we ensure that Veterinary Services (VS) emergency management policies, strategies, and responses are consistent with national and international standards.

 4700 River Road, Unit 41

 Authorities Relating to Animal Health, Foreign Animal Diseases, and Emergency Management